imanafd01/email.header.injection/README.md

 ## **Setting Up the Environment**

-Start by downloading all the files in one folder , navigate to the folder's directory and run cmd.
+Start by downloading all the files in one folder , navigate to the folder's directory and activate cmd.

 ### **Step 1: Create a Docker Network**